Are you seeing so many diet ads this time of year?

 What I HATE is all the diet commercials on TV and diet products on Instagram.
-Have you seen them?
-WW, Atkins, Noom….
-Different “weight loss shakes”, gym ads… the list goes on and on.
+Weight Watchers, Atkins, Noom, different “weight loss shakes,” gym ads… the list goes on and on.

 Rather, my definition of health is doing what’s best for you and your body, remembering that only YOU know what that is based on your life and circumstances.

 Here at Eat With Knowledge, we are all about having a healthy relationship with food.
-Elyssa and Laura, my associate dietitians, and I focus on intuitive eating, eating disorder recovery, and improving body image.
+Elyssa, Laura, Allison and I focus on intuitive eating, eating disorder recovery, and improving body image.
 We are accepting new clients for the new year and would love to work with you!

 What does Eat With Knowledge do if we don’t put you on a diet??